Mrtly/thermostat/README.md

 <hr>

 #### The idea
-A thermostat app made with JavaScript & JQuery
+A thermostat web app made with JavaScript & JQuery.<br>
+It calls on the Open Weather API and shows the current weather in London.

 ##### Specification